DIA/FDA Statistics Forum 2014

 It is DIA policy that anyone in a position to control the content of a continuing education activity must disclose to the program audience (1) any real or apparent conflict(s) of interest related to the content of their presentation and/or the educational activity, and (2) discussions of unlabeled or unapproved uses of drugs or medical devices.
 Disclosure statements will be included in the course materials.

 If you would like to receive a statement of credit, you must attend the program, sign in at the DIA registration desk each day of the program, and complete the online credit request process through My Transcript.
 To access My Transcript, please go to www.diahome.org, select “Login to My DIA” and you will be prompted for your user ID and password.
 Select “My Transcript” (left side bar) and “Credit Request” to process your credit request.
 Participants will be able to download a statement of credit upon successful submission of the credit request.
 My Transcript will be available for credit requests on Wednesday, April 23, 2014.

 - Charitable Nonprofit/Academia

 - Tutorial #1: Subgroup Analysis in Clinical Trials: - Tutorial Rate

 - Tutorial #2: Bayesian Methods for Drug Safety - Tutorial Rate

-- Dropouts from Randomized Trials in the Regulatory Environment - Tutorial Rate
+- Workshop: Dropouts from Randomized Trials in the Regulatory Environment - Tutorial Rate

 Although registration for this event is always available, on-line registration closes at midnight on April 3, 2014.
 Individuals wishing to register after this time are encouraged to complete a registration form and fax it to 215-442-6199 or register on-site.